Bugging out is easy as pie—said no one ever.

 When SHTF, you can’t rely on the government to restore law and order.
-Heck, there’s even a chance where the government itself could collapse.
+Heck, there’s even a chance that the government itself can collapse.
 When you feel like the overwhelming force of civil unrest is upon you and your family, it’s time to get out of dodge.
-Don’t wait for molotov cocktails to fly and riots to start before you bug out.
+Don’t wait for Molotov cocktails to fly and riots to start before you bug out.

 Threat has increased

-Similar to when faced by an overwhelming force, one should be ready to bug out when the apparent threat has increased.
-For example, if a Category 1 hurricane gains intensity and grows into a Category 2 or higher, and you’re in its direct path of destruction, you might want to consider getting out of dodge before it reaches your area.
+Similar to when faced with an overwhelming force, one should be ready to bug out when the apparent threat has increased.
+For example, if a category 1 hurricane gains intensity and grows into a category 2 or higher, and you’re in its direct path of destruction, you might want to consider getting out of dodge before it reaches your area.